 As the world becomes increasingly globalised—whether through trading with international markets or rising tourism—overcoming language barriers has never been more important.
-For written messages, translators are what you need, but when you’re having a conversation, interpreters are who you should be working with.
+For written messages, translators are what you need, but when you’re having a conversation or video conferencing, interpreters are who you should be working with.

 The role of an interpreter is now more in demand than ever, but with the different types of interpretation available, it can be difficult figuring out which one you require.
-Face to face interpreting is perhaps the most common method, and is likely to be the first thing you think of when you picture interpreters in action.
+Face to face interpreting is perhaps the most common method, and is likely to be the first thing you think of when you picture interpreters in action, rather than remote interpreting for example.
 Here, we’ll explain the benefits of this style, and when it’s best applied.

 As previously mentioned, the practice of interpreting allows you to overcome language barriers across a range of situations.
 This may be during business meetings with a foreign client, interacting with authorities in another country, or simply when talking to someone while travelling.
 The NHS, for example, works closely with a network of interpreters to enable them to more effectively treat patients who don’t speak English.